 I also keep a pair of rainbow gloves on hand for when night falls.
 They’re lined with fleece and though I bought mine in the Himalayas in Nepal, you can get a pair here for cheap.

-The key to staying warm when you hit cooler temperatures then shedding layers when it gets warmer are cheapie, easy thermals that you can mix and match and layer underneath your jacket.
+The key to staying warm when you hit cooler temperatures and then shedding layers when it gets warmer are cheapie, easy thermals that you can mix and match and layer underneath your jacket.

 One of the coolest things to do while in Iceland is visit the public swimming pools, which are super popular with the locals.
 Just about every town, no matter how small, seems to have one.
 They have showers and pools of varying heat up to 104°F/40°C, and are a great way to unwind after a day of adventures.

 What’s more, you’ll definitely want a suit for your visit to the Blue Lagoon.
-I bought mine from Black Milk Clothing.